jossiey/Angular/README.md

 # Blog website - Angular
-#### This reposity hosts a demo blog website which is deployed on heroku.
+#### This repository hosts a demo blog website which is deployed on heroku.
 URL: https://web422-angular.herokuapp.com/home
 #### The website uses Angular, MongoDB, Bootstrap4, and a pre-configured "blogAPI".

 ## Features